ukparliament/ontologies/meta/weeknotes/2023/36/temp/index.md

 # 2023 - Week 36

-Dear friends, we have once again let you down, let our crack team of librarians down and let ourselves down.
+Dear reader, we have once again let you down, let our crack team of librarians down and let ourselves down.
 It has been four weeks without notes.
 For once, we cannot blame our own tardiness.
 We've actually been quite busy.
 Partly with play, mostly with work.
 Let's start with the work.

 ## The work